dilafar/banking-microservice-app/README.md

-# Full CI/CD pipelines for employee management application, a Java-based dynamic web application with a database.
+# Complete CI/CD pipelines for a Bank Management System, a dynamic web application built with a microservices architecture using Spring Cloud.

 ## Overview

-This project is a full-stack microservice based System developed using **Spring Boot** for the backend and **React** for the frontend.
+This project is a full-stack, microservices-based system developed using **Spring Boot** for the backend and **React** for the frontend.
 It follows **DevSecOps** principles and is deployed on **AWS** using Kubernetes.
+The Spring Boot Microservice Banking Application manages accounts, cards, and loans through a web-based platform built on a microservices architecture.
+It adheres to Spring Cloud best practices, including Netflix Eureka for service discovery, Spring Cloud Config for centralized configuration, and Spring Cloud Gateway for API management.

 ## 🛠 Technologies Used